pfischer1687/netwatcher/README.md

 To use a different geolocation service, update the httpx API call in `ip_lookup.py` to integrate with your preferred provider.
 Ensure the response format remains consistent.

-## Changelog Generation (`git-cliff`)

-This project uses [`git-cliff`](https://git-cliff.org/docs/) to generate changelogs automatically based on conventional commit messages.
-To use or update the changelog, you must have `git-cliff` installed locally or in your CI environment (for instructions, see link above).

 ## License